heavyk/dygma/bazecor.md

 - ability to then generate distance and heatmaps for keys pressed over various periods of history
 - ability to suggest improvements to the keys (ie, swap these keys to decrease lateral/vertical movement)
 - statistics showing distance traveled over a period of time (by replaying {actions}) key usage, etc. (many things possible)
+- show common repeteated actions
+- select events and convert into a macro

 ### key editor (KE)
 - when panel pops up, it should have the key/super/macro selected that it already is.